mongodb/specifications/source/mongodb-handshake/handshake.rst

 This value notifies newer servers to shorten the authentication conversation by one round trip.
 Older servers will ignore this field.

+If the ``isMaster`` command with a ``speculativeAuthenticate`` argument succeeds, the client should proceed with the next step of the exchange.
+If the ``isMaster`` response does not include a ``speculativeAuthenticate`` reply and the ``ok`` field in the ``isMaster`` response is set to 1, drivers MUST authenticate using the standard authentication handshake.

+If an authentication mechanism is not provided either via connection string or code, but a credential is provided, drivers MUST use the SCRAM-SHA-256 mechanism for speculative authentication.
+If no authentication mechanism and no credential are provided, drivers MUST continue to authenticate using the standard authentication handshake.

+Older servers will ignore the ``speculativeAuthenticate`` argument.
+New servers will participate in the standard authentication conversation if this argument is missing.

+Drivers MUST set ``speculativeAuthenticate.saslStart`` if either of the authentication mechanisms SCRAM-SHA-1 or SCRAM-SHA-256 has been indicated, or if no mechanism has been provided. ``speculativeAuthenticate.saslStart`` MUST NOT be set for any other authentication mechanism.

+Drivers MUST set ``speculativeAuthenticate.authenticate`` if the authentication mechanism MONGODB-X509 has been indicated. ``speculativeAuthenticate.authenticate`` MUST NOT be set for any other authentication mechanism.

 Supporting Wrapping Libraries